 Mariela Declet-Perez is an environmental and maritime archaeologist currently pursuing her PhD at the University of California – San Diego.
 Her research explores human ecodynamics with an emphasis in human adaptation to catastrophic events (i.e. hurricanes, tsunamis, earthquakes).
 She uses techniques from paleoclimatology, geoarchaeology, zooarchaeology and integrates current local knowledge of local communities to create a reconstruction of past marine ecosystems and climate conditions.
 She is currently a researcher in the Scripps Center for Marine Archaeology, Geoarchaeology Lab at UCSD, and the Laboratory for Environmental Archaeology at the University of Puerto Rico.
 She has a BS from the University of Puerto Rico – Humacao in Marine Biology, and a MA from Centro de Estudios Avanzados de Puerto Rico y el Caribe in Caribbean Archaeology.

-Margaret Morris is a geophysics PhD student at SIO, co-advised by Drs.
+Margaret Morris is a geophysics PhD candidate at SIO, co-advised by Drs.
 Isabel Rivera-Collazo and John Hildebrand.
-She is interested in knowing how to locate submerged archaeological materials using marine acoustics, and so spends a great deal of time modeling the acoustic response of artifacts.
+She is interested in knowing how to locate submerged archaeological materials using marine acoustics, and so spends a great deal of time modeling and measuring the acoustic response of artifacts.
 At SIO, she has become a scientific diver, ROV pilot-in-training, and amateur photographer (for creating 3D photogrammetry models of artifacts).
 She loves being part of a research group that cares about ethical science and focuses its work and research questions around helping communities and society.
 Also a fan of blueberry pancakes.
 Margaret entered SIO's PhD program in 2017 after earning a B.S. in Physics and Mathematics from Brandeis University.

 Eric A. Rodriguez